Our studies

 If you want to know more about the technology, read our white paper.

-- In 2012, the first gas absorption measurement was performed on one infant followed by two more research studies in 2013.
-In total 32 infants were measured, and the results showed the feasibility of measuring gas in the the lungs of infants.
+- In 2010, the first gas absorption measurement was performed on one full-term newborn baby at Lunds University Hospital, followed by two more research studies in 2012-2013.
+In total 32 full-term newborns were measured, and the results demonstrate the feasibility of measuring gas in the lungs of full-term newborns.

-- In 2018, a pre-clinical study was performed, which showed the technology’s ability to measure oxygen gas concentrations in the lungs, follow changes in lung volume and to detect respiratory complications.
+- In 2018, a pre-clinical study showed the technology’s ability to measure oxygen gas concentrations in the lungs, follow changes in lung volume and to detect respiratory complications.

 - The product development was initiated in late 2020, after improvements made to the electronics design in 2019.

-- During 2021 and 2022, an investigator-initiated large clinical study on 100 newborn infants was performed at the INFANT center, University Hospital in Cork, Ireland.
+- During 2021 and 2022, a large investigator-initiated and independent clinical study was conducted at the INFANT Centre at Cork University Hospital in Ireland.
+A total of 100 full-term newborns participated in the study, and the results demonstrated that the technology is safe and well tolerated for measuring the oxygen in the lungs.
+Oxygen detection in the lungs was successfully achieved in all participating infants.
 This study has further strengthened our confident in the performance of the measurements and the clinical acceptance and Neola®’s future role in Neonatal Intensive Care Unit.
 Read more about the study below.

-- During 2024 Neola Medical conducted human factors validation study in the USA and acquired CB certification, meeting partial regulatory requirements for market approval in the USA.
-As a result, Neola Medical is transitioning from the technical verification phase to the clinical validation phase, initiating clinical studies.
+- During 2024 Neola Medical conducted Human Factors Validation Study with 15 neonatal nurser in the U.S. and acquired CB certification, meeting partial regulatory requirements for market approval in the U.S. As a result, Neola Medical is transitioning from the technical verification phase to the clinical phase, preparing for clinical studies.

 -